Kottoz/6006_mit_introduction_to_algorithims/README.md

 #### [1] Algorithim analysis
 - We want to predict how the algorithm will behave (e.g. running time) on arbitrary inputs **(Asymptotic)**, and how it will compare to other algorithms
 - we look at the running time of an algorithm when the input size n is large enough so that constants and lower-order terms do not matter.
 This is called `aymptotic analysis of algorithms` .
+- Analyzing an algorithm has come to mean predicting the resources that the algo- rithm requires.
+Occasionally, resources such as memory, communication band- width, or computer hardware are of primary concern, but most often it is compu- tational time that we want to measure.
+-
 - **rate of growth of a function** `(O-notation, Ω-notation, Θ-notation)`,
 - Assume we have two functions f, g : N −→ R that represent running times.
 Comparing f and g in terms of their growth can be summarized as:
     - f is below g ⇔ f ∈ O(g) ⇔ f ≤ g